Chewhern/Feistel_Cipher_Toy/C_PRF/Weak_PRF_1/Readme.md

 # Note
-This feistel cipher implementation does not have strong PRF or does not have proper PRF with an assumption that the key was randomly generated.
+This feistel cipher implementation does not have strong PRF or does not have proper PRF with an assumption that the key was randomly generated with the help of a **secret material** and a **nonce** as additional parameters.

 # Installation and OS requirement
 Requires Windows to run.